 20th and 21st century French and francophone literature; writing and performing the self; contemporary philosophy; health humanities; feminism; environmental humanities

 Kaliane Ung holds a Ph.D in French Literature, Thought and Culture from New York University, as well as an MA in Philosophy from the Université Panthéon-Sorbonne and a M.Sc in Comparative Literature from the University of Edinburgh.

 Her research focuses on twentieth-century French and francophone authors writing about their wounds.
 One of the questions guiding her inquiry is: what does writing about one’s trauma do to the writer and to the community?
 Her book manuscript Wounded Writings: Performing the Self in Modern France argues that in post-WW1 France, the wound becomes a site of enunciation as well as a site of transformation through the performative act of writing the ailing self.
 It defines performativity as the multiple ways in which the text transforms the body and invents new patterns of resilience and plasticity.

 As a feminist, she is particularly interested in accounts of sexual violence in contemporary francophone literature and the dialogues between French, American and global feminisms, especially on questions of race, religion, body positivity and ecocriticism.
-She is currently co-editing an issue of Simone de Beauvoir Studies on “Situating Masculinities” with Dr. Todd Reeser.
+She recently co-edited a special issue of Simone de Beauvoir Studies on “Situating Masculinities” with Dr. Todd Reeser.

 She was born in Paris and grew up in Martinique.
 Before writing her dissertation at NYU, she worked as a performer and this experience influenced her research and teaching methods.